 Anyway, I had to use rubbing alcohol to get the sticky layer off.
 That was a pain in the you know what.
 Some of it budged, but then I was forced to do other things…an emery board, and (shhh) a little Goo Gone.
 Did I finally get all of it off?
 You bet.
 Did that project get damaged?
 Hardly.

-At some point the bow of the shoe did come off, but that was an easy fix.
+At some point the bow of the shoe did come off, but that was an easy fix with a little adhesive.
 The point is it held up to all that and I was finally able to apply a new coat of paint to it.
 How many craft materials can you say THAT about?

 Which is why if you want to create interesting color tints or likewise, you have to use a substance that isn’t water based, like alcohol ink.
 It’s important to let any kind of moisture evaporate from the clay prior to baking, as it can result in air bubbles that could inhibit the success of baking and make it more fragile later on, soAny residual moisture in polymer clay needs to evaporate before baking.Click To Tweet

 Afterwards, the solidness of your piece is well assured (if you did your homework.)
-Another thing about polymer clay is not only is it not water soluble and pretty resilient, it’s not porous either but you shouldn’t treat it as such as you would with something made of ceramic clay (which are kiln fired.)
-In other words, there are some limits – don’t put finished pieces in the dishwasher (all the heat and steam could do damage to your pieces more than the water.)
+Another thing about polymer clay is not only is it not water soluble and pretty resilient, it’s not porous either.
+But you shouldn’t treat it as you would with something made of ceramic clay (which are kiln fired.)
+In other words, there are some limits – don’t put finished pieces in the dishwasher (all the heat , steam, and pressurized motion combined could do damage to your pieces more than the water.)

 So don’t make the mistake of thinking you have to protect everything you made with a coat of water based varnish – unless you want to create a finish of something like crackle look, antique or vintage, or a little more shine with satin or gloss.